 You can claim R&D tax credits after each financial period (when you submit a corporation tax return) as long as you are creating a new advancement in science or technology.

-We often work alongside existing accountants.
-We will prepare a technical report and a claim statement that your accountant can use when submitting your corporate tax return.
+We work with a large number of external accountants.
+Our team are happy to liaise directly with your accountants to obtain all the relevant financial documentation.
+We will prepare a technical report and a claim statement that your accountant can use when submitting your corporation tax return.